-State Trooper arrested for DUI in Johnson County
+State trooper arrested for DUI in Johnson County

 Police obtained a search warrant and a blood sample was collected from Tow.
 The blood test results are pending.

-During the course of the investigation, Tow told deputies that he worked for the Indiana State Police.
+During the course of the investigation, Tow told deputies he worked for Indiana State Police.

 Tow was booked into the Johnson County Jail on a $250 bond.